rust-scicomp/website/pages/2025/index.md

 from the workshop will be made available on [YouTube](https://www.youtube.com/@ScientificComputinginRust), alongside the talks from 2023 and 2024.

-## Registration
-You can register to attend the Scientific Computing in Rust 2025 workshop using [the form on the registration page](/2025/register).
-Registration is free, and the workshop will take place virtually so there is no need to book travel or accommodation.

 ## Schedule
 The Scientific Computing in Rust 2024 workshop will feature a mixture of 30 minute talks by invited speakers, 10 minute talks by workshop attendees, and interactive discussion/tutorial sessions.